This post may contain affiliate links, from which we earn an income.

 - You don’t need a walking pole or stick; there are people at the entrance who will try and rent you these for a couple of euro, it will be wasted money.

 How fit do I need to be to climb Mount Vesuvius?

 You need to be mobile and not suffer from any respiratory problems.
-The hike up is around 30 minutes of fairly steep ascent along a well defined fine gravel path.
+The Mount Vesuvius hike will take around 30 minutes of fairly steep ascent along a well defined fine gravel path.
 You can take it as quickly or slowly as you like and stop often, although there is no-where to sit down.

 Anything else I need to know about Mount Vesuvius?

 - There are no toilets at the top and no-where private to go, make sure you use the loo before setting off.

-- The ticket costs €10.
+- Mount Vesuvius tickets cost €10.
 You must stop at the ticket office to buy your ticket, this is about 100m before the parking and entrance.
-You can pay by credit card or cash, although they will tell you initially you can’t pay by card as the machine does not work.
-When you respond that you don’t have any cash, they will ask you to wait a few minutes and then, lo and behold, the card machine will be working again!
-Of course, it’s entirely up to you how you pay but I was concerned that the much needed revenue for the national park would not actually end up in their coffers.
+You can pay by credit card or cash, although they may tell you initially you can’t pay by card as the machine does not work.
+This is reported frequently on TripAdvisor, with the advice to say you have no cash, at which point a card will be accepted!

 - The cost of entry includes access to a guide, they speak both Italian and English.
 When you get to the top of the climb, you will enter through a small wooden hut and here is where the guides hang out, make sure to talk to them as they are a wealth of information that you would not discover otherwise.